Back

 Board of Trustees

-The nationally and regionally elected members to the Board of Trustees typically serve four-year terms.
 The Board of Trustees meets four times a year for approximately two days.
 Trustees are also expected to attend the College Board Forum.
 In addition, regionally elected Trustees are responsible for participating in their Regional Council meetings.

 Throughout the year, Trustees support and represent the College Board and engage with our broader membership.